e3c-summer-worker/components/README.md

 yarn
 ```

 I'm using Yarn's [Plug'n'Play](https://yarnpkg.com/features/pnp) as my dependency management system, so theoretically you don't even need to run `yarn` (but maybe run it anyway?).
 The dependencies should all be in the `.pnp.cjs` file.
 The benefit of this is that installations are generally super fast, but the git diffs can get pretty crazy.
-If anything goes wrong, you should be able to fix it by reinstalling the packages:
+If anything goes wrong, you should be able to fix it by reinstalling the packages.

 ## Usage